lsw5077/ShinyForEcologistsPart1/README.md

 ```r
 siteChoices <- read_rds("data/siteChoices.rds")
 ```
 A note: sometimes directories can be a little tricky.
-You'll notice that the lines above use the path "data/" because a published shiny app needs all the data to be in a folder called "data," which it automatically looks for in the app directory.
+You'll notice that the lines above use the path "data/" because a published Shiny app needs all the data to be in a folder called "data," which it automatically looks for in the app directory.
 However, if you download and modify this app, sometimes your paths may end up a little different.
 When you're running the app locally on your computer, it may be easier to use the commented out lines, which will help the app find the right paths to run on your computer:

 ```r